 What's the Best Way to Reheat Smoked Kielbasa

 Thaw frozen kielbasa overnight in the fridge.
 Once thawed, you can cook the smoked kielbasa as usual.

 - 1 pound kielbasa sausage

 - 2 tablespoons water

-- Remove the sausage from the smoker and slice it.
+- Remove the sausages from the smoker, slice, and serve.